Steps to Recruiting and Keeping the Best Employees for your Small Business

 You have ensured that your company has established itself as a reliable service provider by managing the entirety of the business by yourself.
 Now is time to move from being a ‘one-man team’ to the leader of a winning team.
 Call the consultants at Aepiphanni today for a free assessment of your current business and how to make the best hiring decision.

-Aepiphanni’s Ian Erickson has been advising managers and clients in a wide spectrum of industries on the most effective strategy for several years.
-In the coming weeks, Ian will continue to discuss various situations facing service-based businesses and how to turn challenges into opportunities.
+Ian Erickson is the writer for Aepiphanni, a Business Consultancy that provides Management Consulting, Managed, and Implementation Services to business leaders and entrepreneurs seeking to improve or expand operations.
+Ian Erickson has been advising managers and clients in a wide spectrum of industries on the most effective strategy for years.
+Ian discusses situations facing small businesses and how to turn challenges into opportunities.